Faidherbia albida (formerly Acacia albida)

 Apple ring acacia

-Mission of Eritrea to the United Nations, Available at: World Sensorium original website.
+Mission of Eritrea to the United Nations.
+This statement can be found on the World Sensorium original website.

 Schoemburg, J.F., 2009.
 Unique Trees Could Fight Famine in Africa.
 Frontiers in Ecology and the Environment, 7(8), pp. 401. [website]

 Smith, D., 2015.
 Inside Eritrea: conscription and poverty drive exodus from secretive African state.
 The Guardian. [website]